 - Eggs.
 Do free-range, pasture-fed chicken eggs taste different from industrial ones?
 Do brown and white eggs differ?

 - Hamburgers.
 Which of your friends can make the tastiest burger?
 Can you tell real meat from imitations like Beyond Meat and the Impossible Burger?

 - Ice cream.
-Will Häagen-Dazs chocolate ice cream beat out hipster-favorite artisanal ones, like in our ice cream taste test?
+Will Häagen-Dazs chocolate ice cream whoop hipster-favorite artisanal ones, like we found?

 - Liquor.
 Is Grey Goose vodka any better than Costco’s Kirkland brand?
 Is a 1-year-aged rum better than a 23-year-aged one?